Falence/task2-hngi8/README.md

 The source code to this task is on the root directory of this repository with file name `hello.js`

 2. **Interactive Resume**:
-Here is the link to the website [here](https://falence.herokuapp.com/)
+Here is the link to the website [here](https://falence.herokuapp.com/).
+**How it works when the contact form is submitted:** When submit, an email is sent to me (I used mailtrap for this task) and their information is stored on my database (hosted on MongoDB atlas.)